auth0/docs/articles/integrations/using-auth0-to-secure-a-cli.md

 Authentication in CLI programs is straightforward if the identity provider supports sending credentials, like database connections, SMS passwordless and AD.
 If the identity provider requires a browser redirect, then the process is slightly more complicated.

 ::: note
    If your identity provider supports sending credentials, then you should use the [Machine-to-Machine (M2M) Flow](/flows/guides/m2m-flow).
-For details on how to implement this refer to [How to implement the Client Credentials Grant](/flows/guides/m2m-flow/call-api-using-m2m-flow).
+For details on how to implement this, refer to [How to implement the Client Credentials Grant](/flows/guides/m2m-flow/call-api-using-m2m-flow).
 :::

-Auth0 implements the [Proof Key for Code Exchange by OAuth Public Clients](https://tools.ietf.org/html/rfc7636).
+Auth0 implements the [Proof Key for Code Exchange (PKCE) by OAuth Public Clients](https://tools.ietf.org/html/rfc7636).
 This addition makes it easy to add authentication to a CLI while keeping higher standards of security.

 ## How PKCE works

-Traditionally, public applications (such as mobile apps, SPAs and CLIs) have used the [Single-Page Login Flow](/flows/concepts/single-page-login-flow) to obtain a token.
+Traditionally, public applications (such as mobile apps, SPAs, and CLIs) have used the [Single-Page Login Flow](/flows/concepts/single-page-login-flow) to obtain a token.
 In this flow, there's no __application authentication__ because there's no easy way of storing a `client_secret`.

 The [Native/Mobile Login Flow](/flows/concepts/mobile-login-flow), increases security by adding a cryptographic challenge in the token exchange.
-This prevents rogue apps to intercept the response from Auth0, and get hold of the token.
+This prevents rogue apps from intercepting the response from Auth0 and getting hold of the token.

 ## How to implement PKCE